Type your paragraph here.

 Good day to you.
 My name is John.

 Let me tell you briefly why I decided to raise sheep.

 I am a child of metropolitan suburbs and grew up in a neighborhood with sidewalks, curbs, and well-manicured lawns.
 The only animals I ever kept were cats, and the only animals I generally saw from day to day were the dogs, cats, and parakeets that lived in people’s homes.
-Now in my late sixties, I have lived none of my life on a farm.
+Now seventy, my farm began in 2015 with 6 bred ewes.

-One afternoon, I was talking with a new neighbor about the Forest Service requirement, and naturally, because I am in my late sixties, my ability to keep up with that work became the focus of our conversation.
-My neighbor mentioned that some people keep goats to do the weeding for them.
-From that time on I began to think more seriously about getting and raising a flock of sheep.
+One afternoon, I was talking with a neighbor about the Forest Service requirement—naturally my ability to keep up with that work became the topic—and he mentioned that many people keep goats to do the weeding for them.
+From that time on getting and raising a flock of sheep became a serious consideration.

 Because I seek the One whom I follow, I have many questions to ask,